Alaaabdelmoneam/Software-Testing/README.md

 ---

-Once complete, you’ll be ready to start working on testing assignments.
+Once complete, you’ll be ready to start working on testing assignments 🚀🚀🚀